adieyal/sd-dynamic-prompts/README.md

 	__winter_in_different_languages__
 	{Autumn|Fall}
 	Spring

+## Comments
+Python and c-style comments are supported:

+    Test string
+    # This  a comment until the end of the line
+    // this is also a comment until the end of the line {A|/* this is an inline comment */B}

 ### Fuzzy Glob/recursive wildcard file/directory matching
 In addition to standard wildcard tokens such as `__times__` -> `times.txt`, you can also use globbing to match against multiple files at once.